 Failure and an Effectiveness Failure, a "Failure"), then in lieu of the damages to any Holder by reason of such delay in or reduction of its ability to sell such Registrable Securities, the Company shall pay to each Holder its pro rata amount in cash equal to 0.75% of the aggregate investment amount of the Registrable Securities that are subject of such Failure (x) within five Trading Days of a Failure and (y) on every monthly anniversary of such Failure (in each case, on a pro rata basis for periods less than 30 days) until such Failure is cured or no Registrable Securities remain outstanding, whichever is earlier.
 The payments to which each Holder shall be entitled pursuant to this Section 2.3 are referred to herein as "Registration Delay Payments."
 If the Company fails to make any Registration Delay Payment within five Trading Days after the date payable, such Registration Delay Payment shall bear interest at the rate of 18% per annum, or if an 18% interest rate is not allowed under applicable laws, such other rate as is the maximum interest rate allowed under applicable law, until paid in full.
 Notwithstanding anything to the contrary herein, in no event shall the Company be liable for aggregate Registration Delay Payments of more than four percent (4%) per annum of the investment amount of the Registrable Securities that are subject of such Failure.
 The parties intend that the Registration Delay Payments constitute compensation, and not a penalty.
-The parties acknowledge and agree that any Holder's harm caused by a Failure would be impossible or very difficult to accurately estimate as of the date hereof, and that the Registration Delay Payments is the Company's sole liability and entire obligation and any Holder's exclusive remedy for any Failure.
+The parties acknowledge and agree that any Holder's harm caused by a Failure would be impossible or very difficult to accurately estimate as of the date hereof, and that the Registration Delay Payments are a reasonable estimate of the anticipated or actual harm that might arise from a Failure.
+The Company's payment of the Registration Delay Payments is the Company's sole liability and entire obligation and any Holder's exclusive remedy for any Failure.